apify/actor-whitepaper/README.md

 Larger results can be saved to append-only object storage called [Dataset](https://sdk.apify.com/docs/api/dataset).
 When an actor starts, by default it is associated with a newly-created empty default dataset.
-The actor can create more datasets or access existing datasets created by other actors.
+The actor can create additional datasets or access existing datasets created by other actors, and use those as needed.

-TODO (@jancurn): Mention they can add more datasets and use them on the fly.

 Note that Datasets can optionally be equipped with schema that ensures only certain kinds of objects are stored in them.
 See [Dataset schema file](./pages/DATASET_SCHEMA.md) for more details.